Two NFL Fans Shot Dead Outside Stadium

 “What it looks like preliminarily is that people got into it over something that happened here,” White explained at a press conference.
 “Tailgating, drinking, guns, they don’t mix.”

 The initial confrontation broke up but quickly flared up again, only a short distance from its original location.
 According to White, the two individuals involved squared off, raising their hands as if preparing to engage in another fight.
-One of the participants in the skirmish, a male from Oak Park, then pulled out a gun and fired at least two shots.
+One of the participants in the skirmish, a male from Oak Park, then pulled out a gun and fired.

 The victims, both Detroit residents, were identified as men in their 40s and 20s.
 The older man was pronounced dead at the scene, while the younger victim was rushed to the hospital in critical condition.
-Police announced on Monday, September 16, that the second victim had also passed away from his injuries.
+Police announced on Monday, September 16, that the second victim, Jalen Welch, had also passed away from his injuries.

 The first victim, who was pronounced dead at the scene, was identified as 40-year-old Rayshawn Palmer.
 On Monday evening, hundreds gathered at Shed 6 in Eastern Market for a vigil in his memory.
 Palmer’s family portrayed him as the energetic center of any gathering and protective of his family and others.
 Reports indicate that Palmer was trying to intervene and stop the fight when he was fatally shot.